-But what happens if you train lunges every day?
+But what happens if you do lunges every day?
 If doing them once in a while is good, then doing them daily should be even better, right?
-Not so fast.
+Not exactly.
 While there are some benefits, there are also some drawbacks to consider.

 "Based on what kind of lunge you are doing, there are different levels of stability and balance required," Rizzo says.
 "The more balance required, the more your core and back are recruited in these movements, making them effective for improving overall core strength."

 Even if you don't do weighted lunges every day (which experts agree you shouldn't be doing), doing body-weight lunges can improve your muscular and cardiovascular endurance.
 Just make sure to switch up the lunge variations you're performing, mixing in more stretching types between any heavy-lifting days.

 Your Hip Mobility May Improve

 You might consider lunges primarily a strengthening exercise, but they also require a great deal of joint mobility, particularly in the ankles, knees and hips, Marko says.
 For example, if you have limited range of motion in your ankles, you may struggle to keep your front foot planted during lunges, which can lead to instability.